Read This First

 Prompt 3: How does parsimony allow us to avoid a bloated (and likely false) ontology?

-The central claim is this: Parsimony, often encapsulated in the principle known as Occam’s Razor, is a methodological principle that advises choosing the simplest explanation that can account for all observed phenomena.
+In plain terms: Parsimony, often encapsulated in the principle known as Occam’s Razor, is a methodological principle that advises choosing the simplest explanation that can account for all observed phenomena.

 Parsimony discourages the creation of new ontological categories or entities unless they are necessary to explain observations.
 This helps keep the ontology lean and manageable, focusing on entities that have clear evidence supporting their existence.